kubernetes-sigs/gateway-api/site-src/guides/http-redirect-rewrite.md

 ### Method-Preserving Redirects

+???+ info "Extended Support Features: HTTPRoute307RedirectStatusCode, HTTPRoute308RedirectStatusCode"
+    These features are part of extended support.
+For more information on support levels, refer to our [conformance guide](../concepts/conformance.md).

 When you need to ensure that the HTTP method is preserved during a redirect, use status codes 307 or 308:

 ```yaml